-With its stunning design and massive new expansion, the RBC Convention Centre represents the vibrancy of Winnipeg’s downtown.
-For helping to cement our city’s status as an outstanding destination, WHERE Winnipeg Magazine has named the RBC Convention Centre as Best New Attraction for 2016.
+With its stunning design and massive footprint, the RBC Convention Centre represents the vibrancy of Winnipeg’s downtown.

 By Joelle Kidd